 Too many people are bugged by very sparse eyebrow growth whether they have inherited it or have it due to any other reason.
 A disciplined regime will ensure improved growth:

 Apart from the methods mentioned above, the latest trend available is the permanent eyebrow shaping.
-In this method, a few sessions are required to ‘own’ a beautiful shape of your choice and as befitting to the shape
+In this method, a few sessions are required to ‘own’ a beautiful shape of your choice and as befitting to the shape of your face.

 And finally, love that arch of hair that seems so little and yet adds the radiance that makes you a beautiful person.